Canonical Noise Distributions and Private Hypothesis Tests: Extension to semi-private difference-of-proportions tests

-subject to the constraint of $f$-DP.
-Such one-sided tests can also be converted to two-sided tests using a Bonferroni correction, as discussed in Remark \ref{rem:Bonferroni}, at the end of Section \ref{s:inversion}.

 In Appendix \ref{s:noUMPU} we show that subject to differential privacy, there does not exist a UMP (unbiased) $f$-DP test.
 Nevertheless, we use the techniques developed earlier in this paper to derive a ``semi-private'' UMP unbiased test, which gives an upper bound on the power of any $f$-DP UMP unbiased test.
-We then construct an $f$-DP test which allows for optimal inference on $\thx$ and $\thy$ and which we find through simulations to have comparable power to the semi-private UMP unbiased test.
+The novel concept of ``semi-privacy'' enforces some of the DP constraints but not others, and this framework may be of independent interest when analyzing a combination of private and non-private releases (see Remark \ref{rem:semi} for more details).
+We then construct an $f$-DP test which allows for optimal inference for the two population parameters, and which we show through simulations to have comparable power to the semi-private UMP unbiased test.
 In the case of $\ep$-DP, we show through simulations that the proposed DP test is similar to the semi-private UMP unbiased test with privacy parameter $(\ep/\sqrt 2)$.
 We also demonstrate that the proposed test has more accurate $p$-values and type I error than commonly used Normal approximation tests.